Comprehensive Addiction and Psychological Services

 At Sea - Cruising - Cruising

-Puerto Plata, Dom.
-Rep. - In Puerto Plata, you’ll be greeted by verdant mountains, pristine beaches, and nature-filled adventures.
+Puerto Plata, Dominican Republic - In Puerto Plata, you’ll be greeted by verdant mountains, pristine beaches, and nature-filled adventures.
 Go for a swim at the awe-inspiring 27 Waterfalls complex.
 Hike through the lush, protected jungle of El Choco National Park, enjoying the park’s two lagoons.
 Swim with dolphins at World Ocean, the largest manmade dolphin habitat in the world, or grab a kayak and head out on the water at Manatee Reserve.

 For history buffs, tour the Fortress of San Felipe and travel back in time to Spanish occupation.
 Don’t leave the Domincan Republic without sampling locally distilled rum or delicacies like la bandera and mofongo.